Kensinger Jones papers, 1934-2015

 Acquisition information:

-The Kensinger Jones Papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gift in 1999-2001.
+The Kensinger Jones Papers were received by the David M. Rubenstein Rare Book Manuscript Library as gifts 1999-2016.

 Processing information: